Halo ICAP Server FAQs

 How does the ICAP integration work with existing security infrastructure?

-The Halo ICAP server acts as an intermediary between ICAP clients (such as proxy servers, firewalls, or VPNs) and the Glasswall Halo service.
+The Halo ICAP server acts as an intermediary between ICAP clients (such as proxy servers, firewalls, or gateways) and the Glasswall Halo service.
 When a file is detected passing through the ICAP client, it is sent to Glasswall Halo via ICAP for sanitization before being returned to the client.
 Detailed guides for configuring popular ICAP clients are provided in the documentation.

 Which security appliances are compatible with Glasswall Halo's ICAP solution?